raynamharris/SciencePolitics/AICA.md

 # Summary of the American Innovation and Competitiveness Act

+*See the official bill here: https://www.congress.gov/bill/114th-congress/senate-bill/3084/text*

-To invest in innovation through research and development, and to improve the competitiveness of the United States.
+Goal: An act to invest in innovation through research and development, and to improve the competitiveness of the United States.

 ## SECTION 1.
 SHORT TITLE; TABLE OF CONTENTS.
 This Act may be cited as the **American Innovation and Competitiveness Act**.